Ahmaad Smith: Coaching career

 Smith served as defensive backs coach of the Hampden–Sydney Tigers of Hampden–Sydney College.
 He was the runner-up for the American Football Coaches Association Division III Assistant Coach of the Year Award in 2013.
 He was awarded The Bill Walsh Minority Coaching Internship to the Tennessee Titans in 2015, working with the defensive backs.
 Smith has also served as a football coach at Northview High School in Johns Creek, Georgia.
 He became defensive backs coach of the Catawba Indians of Catawba College in 2015.

 Personal life

-Smith's father also played football for the Tennessee State Tigers.
+Smith's father John Henry Smith also played football for the Tennessee State Tigers and drafted to the Cleveland Browns.
 NFL player Richard Dent is Ahmaad's godfather.